Lucerne Festival Strings granted another instrument of the highest calibre

 - Unknown: Carolina Ferni, Milan

-- in 1881: Baron Marie François Alexandre Seillière, Paris
+- from 1881: Baron Marie François Alexandre Seillière, Paris

 - from 1892: Baron Johann Knoop, London